 There is a tipping point with most POS products when extra bells and whistles do more to inflate their price than their value.
 Thankfully, Epos Now understands its customers’ needs better than many suppliers do.
 Instead of offering a multi-purpose POS solution stuffed with superfluous features, they’ve created several software packages from the ground up to serve clients in each sector.

 Epos Now’s hospitality package handles table and fast service in food courts, hotels, bars and nightclubs.
 On the retail side of things, Epos Now’s customers include independent stores, large franchises, and many businesses in between.
 They also produce an impressive range of POS products for the fashion and beauty sector.

 The solutions are sold separately, but all Epos Now customers get access to uniformly excellent customer support (see below).
 Overall, this split solution approach is a smart one for a POS supplier with customers spread across more than 50 industries.

 Epos Now makes the bold claim that its proprietary Athena POS software is so easy to use that staff can be trained within 15 minutes.
 While we’d advise you allow for longer, the software is undeniably simple in appearance and layout.

 A clean tabbed interface greets you when you load things up on a tablet or terminal.
 From the main menu, it’s possible to access product information, order history and even the Epos Now AppStore with a tap on the touchscreen.
-Plus, regular software updates continue to streamline the experience.
+We found that spending just a few minutes customizing the layout made transactions faster and easier to process.
+Regular software updates continue to streamline an already smooth experience.
 There are different features included in the hospitality and retail suite, but the core layout and functionality is the same.